 Mac is a well-designed machine able to help you deal with things at work or in daily life.
 Though its system enables to keep a fast and smooth performance, it would go slow someday.
 Therefore, it's essential to manage files, especially duplicate files and useless iTunes files on Mac as to keep your Mac "young and fresh".

-While iTunes has a limitation for content in iTunes, Dr. Cleaner, a desirable Mac cleaner, has no such a drawback.
+MacMaster, a desirable Mac cleaner and the must-know free duplicate file finder app for Mac, is safe, well-designed and user-friendly, which can be told from the thoughful details in the whole process.
 It supports to scan the whole Mac and display all duplicate files before you.
 It's easy to use and just as simple as the following steps show.

 Step 1.
-Install and Open Dr. Cleaner
+Install and Open MacMaster

-Users can directly download Dr. Cleaner from App Store or via a click of the button above.
+Users can directly download MacMaster from product page or via a click of the button above.
 After finishing its installment, please launch the app on "Launchpad".
-Then, you can see a window popping up with statistics like "CPU Usage" and "Network Usage".
-Also, you can easily clean up "Junk Files" or "Optimize "Memory Usage".
-As for duplicate files, please click "System Optimizer".

 Step 2.
-Drag Folders and Start Scanning
+Start Scanning Folders on Mac